 The first of these crane dates back to the early 1960s and was built by Paceco Corp.
 It was called Portainer and was first employed in a marine terminal in Alameda, CA by Matson company.

-The container crane is of two types: high profile and low profile type.
+The ship-to-shore crane is of two types: high profile and low profile.

-The first type, the high profile container crane is used in marine terminals.
-Its boom is hinged to the crane structure so that it faces the waterside.
+The first type, the high profile cargo crane is used in marine terminals.
+It's boom is hinged to the crane structure so that it faces the waterside.
 Due to the fact that the boom is lifted, ships can be cleared for navigation.

 The low profile type has a boom which can perform more complex moves, being pulled towards and over the ship.
 This type is usually used in container terminals from airports.